Traffic Director overview

 Traffic Director helps you solve these types of challenges in a modern, service-based deployment.
-Best of all, it relies on Google Cloud-managed infrastructure so that you get best-in-class capabilities, without having to manage your own infrastructure.
+Traffic Director relies on Google Cloud-managed infrastructure so that you don't have to manage your own infrastructure.
 You focus on shipping application code that solves your business problems while letting Traffic Director manage the application networking complexities.

 Traffic Director for service mesh

 A common pattern for solving application networking challenges is to use a service mesh.
 Traffic Director supports service mesh and many other deployment patterns that fit your needs.

 In a typical service mesh, the following is true:

 - You deploy your services to a Kubernetes cluster.

 - Each of the services' Pods has a dedicated proxy (usually Envoy) running as a sidecar proxy.